-- -shutdownhybrid: This is the same as -shutdown, except on Windows 8 and newer systems it will perform a hybrid shutdown of the system.
-A hybrid shutdown prepares the system for a faster startup. - -logoff: Logoff (logout) from the current Windows account.
-Keep in mind that it will logoff the user in the session it is run in.
-For example, in Vista and newer a scheduled task will run in its own session if it's set to run if logged in or not.
-So the -logoff switch will not logoff the current user.
-If the scheduled task is set to run only if the user is logged in then it will logoff the current user. - -monoff: Switches off all attached display monitors.
-This is unlikely to work if the profile is run from a different session, e.g. run via the task scheduler. - -reboot: Reboot the computer (if the computer supports it).
-SyncBackPro cannot guarantee that the computer will be rebooted.
-Windows does a reboot asynchronously, meaning SyncBackPro can be told the computer will reboot even though something could stop the reboot, e.g. Windows itself, another application, a driver, a user, etc. If you do not have the access rights in Windows (e.g. you are not an administrator) then this command will fail. - -rebootforce: Reboot the computer (if the computer supports it).
-Note that this will forcibly reboot the computer, e.g. applications with unsaved data will be forcibly closed.
-SyncBackPro cannot guarantee that the computer will be rebooted.
-Windows does a reboot asynchronously, meaning SyncBackPro can be told the computer will reboot even though something could stop the reboot, e.g. Windows itself, another application, a driver, a user, etc. If you do not have the access rights in Windows (e.g. you are not an administrator) then this command will fail. - -rebootifreq: Reboot the computer (if the computer supports it) if a profile was run that required a reboot for a file to be replaced/deleted.
+The -logoff command line parameter is only available in SyncBackSE and SyncBackPro. - -monoff: Switches off all attached display monitors.
+This is unlikely to work if the profile is run from a different session, e.g. run via the task scheduler. Ω The -monoff command line parameter is only available in SyncBackSE and SyncBackPro. - -reboot: Reboot the computer (if the computer supports it). Ω A This command line parameter is only available in SyncBackSE and SyncBackPro.
+If you do not have the access rights in Windows (e.g. you are not an administrator) then this command will fail. - -rebootforce: Reboot the computer (if the computer supports it). ♣ ♣ This command line parameter is only available in SyncBackSE and SyncBackPro.
+If you do not have the access rights in Windows (e.g. you are not an administrator) then this command will fail. - -rebootifreq: Reboot the computer (if the computer supports it) if a profile was run that required a reboot for a file to be replaced/deleted.
+A This command line parameter is only available in SyncBackSE and SyncBackPro.
 If you do not have the access rights in Windows (e.g. you are not an administrator) then this command will fail. - -full: Perform a full backup, i.e. rescan the destination for changes.
-This is only for Fast Backup profiles. - -countdown [seconds]: When used this parameter will cause a small window appear with a countdown timer in it.
+This is only for Fast

+Backup profiles.
+A A Fast Backup is only available in SyncBackSE and SyncBackPro. - -countdown [seconds]: When used this parameter will cause a small window appear with a countdown timer in it.
 For example, if you passed -countdown 10 then a window will appear counting down from 10 seconds.
 Once it reaches zero then the profiles following it in the command line will be run.
 You can abort the countdown (and exit the program) and so abort running of the profiles by clicking the Cancel button.
 If the user aborts the countdown then the exit code -100 is returned.
 If you click OK then the countdown is cleared and the program continues (and so the profiles are run).
 A countdown is also useful if you want to shutdown the computer after the profiles have run, but also want to abort the shutdown just in case you are using the computer at the time, e.g. -countdown 10 -shutdown.
 If you use this command line parameter in a scheduled task then make sure the -m parameter is not also used.
-If the task is scheduled in Vista (or newer versions of Windows) then you must enable the checkbox "Run only when user is logged on" for the scheduled task otherwise the countdown window will not appear (this is due to the new security in Vista and newer versions of Windows).
+If the task is scheduled then you must enable the checkbox "Run only when user is logged on" for the scheduled task otherwise the countdown window will not appear (this is due to the Windows security).
+A The -countdown command line parameter is only available in SyncBackSE and SyncBackPro.

 -countdownmsg [message] [seconds]: This is the same as the countdown parameter, except you can define what message you want to appear in the countdown window.
 If the user aborts the countdown then the exit code -100 is returned.
-Remember to wrap the message is double-quotes, e.g. -countdownmsg "Shutdown in 10 seconds" 10 -shutdown
+Remember to wrap the message is double-quotes, e.g. -countdownmsg "Shutdown in 10 seconds" 10 -shutdown.
+The -countdownmsg command line parameter is only available in SyncBackSE and SyncBackPro.